-- Staff lounge will be closed except for a scheduled copy machine use time. - Staff meetings will be virtual, even for employees in the same office or school. - This area will be closed for eating.
+- Staff lounge will be closed except for a scheduled copy machine use time. - This space is limited to 4 adults only to maintain distancing, wearing masks.
+Employees are not to congregate in the space. - Staff meetings will be virtual, even for employees in the same office or school. - This area will be closed for eating.
 Shared appliances such as the coffee machine, refrigerator, and microwave can be used one employee at a time, and appliances must be disinfected after each use.